kyma-project/kyma/tests/function-controller/README.md

 ## Overview

 The project is a test scenario for the Function Controller.
+It creates a sample lambda, exposes it using an API Rule, and sends `GET` requests to the lambda to check if it is accessible from the cluster and outside the cluster.

 ## Prerequisites